craftercms/docs/source/system-administrators/deployer/admin-guide.rst

 * **gitPullProcessor:** Clones a remote repository into a local path.
 If the repository has been cloned already, it performs a Git pull.
 Useful for delivery targets which need to reach out to the authoring server to retrieve the changes on deployment.
 Must be the first processor in the list, since the rest of the processors all work on the local repository.

 * **gitDiffProcessor:** Calculates the diff between the latest commit in the local repository and the last commit processed, which is usually stored under ``./processed-commits`` (in the bundle the folder is in ``CRAFTER_HOME/data/deployer/processed-commits``).
 This diff is then used to build the change set of the deployment, so this processor should be the second one in the list.

 * **searchIndexingProcessor:** grabs the files from the change set and sends them to Crafter Search for indexing.
 It also does some XML processing before submitting the files like flattening (recursive inclusion of components), merging of inherited XML and metadata extraction for structured document files like PDFs, Word Docs, etc.

 * **httpMethodCallProcessor:** executes an HTTP method call to a specified URL.

 * **fileOutputProcessor:** generates the output of the deployment and saves it in a JSON file.

-* **mailNotificationProcessor:** sends an email notification when theres' a successful deployment with file changes or when a deployment failed.
+* **mailNotificationProcessor:** sends an email notification when there's a successful deployment with file changes or when a deployment failed.

 --------------